FatConan/jerzewska/pages/case-studies/marketing-automation.md

 <div class="graphic standard">
     <img src="/resources/img/case-studies/pages/dashboard/dash-gif3.png"
-    alt=""/>
+    alt="Screenshot showing the new introduction to the on-boarding system to get customers up to speed with the new interfaces."/>
 </div>

 ## Cancellation survey:

 <div class="graphic additional">
      <img src="/resources/img/case-studies/pages/dashboard/dash-10.png"
-    alt="An animation showing the scrolling of the Oodls email template that shows off a selection of Instagram stock photograph." />
+    alt="Screenshot of the new off-boarding survey designed to capture departing customer's thoughts so they can be channeled into design improvements and new feature sets." />
 </div>

 * since we had very limited research and data, we started doing something in this area :D